bjpop/varlap/README.md

 # Assumptions

-Snvly does not do any filtering or interpretation of the variants in the input VCF file.
+Varlap does not do any filtering or interpretation of the variants in the input VCF file.
 For example, it does not assume the variants originate from any particular sample, it does not check any genotype information in the VCF file, and it does not filter the variants in any way.
 It simply checks each variant locus in each of the supplied BAM files.
 The only information it uses from the input VCF file is the chromosome, position, reference allele and alternative allele.
 Currently it only supports variants with one alternative allele